Achievable logoAchievable logo

 Combinations=k!(n−k)!n!=2!(6−2)!6!=2!∗4!6!=(2∗1)∗(4∗3∗2∗1)6∗5∗4∗3∗2∗1=2∗16∗5=15

-Did you notice how the 4∗3∗2∗1 in the denominator of the fraction canceled out the same 4∗3∗2∗1 from the top?
-This frequently occurs in combination and permutation equations and can help you simplify your math, so check to see if there are shared terms you can cancel before doing the multiplication.
+Did you notice how the 4∗3∗2∗1 in the denominator canceled out the same 4∗3∗2∗1 from the top?
+This often happens in permutation and combination equations.
+Before you multiply everything out, look for shared terms you can cancel.

 n Choose k notation (nCk)